wne-cs220-s25-jackson/syllabus/Materials.md

 Most of the materials for this course are free.

 - Discord
-- Git for Windows
+- Git
-- GitLab account
-- GitHub account
+- GitHub and Codespaces
-- GitPod account

 ### Non-Free